ibm-cloud-docs/vpc/block_storage_is_attach.md

 {: support}
 {: ui}

-You can attach a volume to a virtual server instance from the list of block storage volumes, volume details page, or from the instance details page.
+You can attach a volume to a virtual server instance from the list of Block Storage volumes, volume details page, or from the instance details page.

 ### Attaching a volume to an instance from the list of volumes
 {: #attach-from-vol-list}